 Another page that could have been overly complicated in the hands of a lesser artist, Rob beste online casino just blew us away with how tight the story was here.
 Don”t forget to join our Facebook fan page!

 When Jay and I started writing comics together one of our caveats was that we both wanted to create comics that actually took advantage of the medium.
-When you see this incredible page by Rob, I think you’ll agree that on this one, we came pretty close to accomplishing that.
-The tension that Rob built here, combined with the great use of shadow and light, and of course that bad-ass dragon, all helped make this one of my favourite pages in the whole thing.
+When you see this incredible page by Rob, I think you’ll agree that on this one, we came pretty close to accomplishing that. domain data The tension that Rob built here, combined with the great use of shadow and light, and of course that bad-ass dragon, all helped make this one of my favourite pages in the whole thing.
 Please make sure you let us know what you think so far, and head over to our Facebook page so that you can follow our exploits!

 Hey guys!
 Rob here, your friendly neighborhood Condo of Mystery artist.
-I just wanted to apologize for the complications with the comments over the last couple of days.
-Seems we forgot to install the Spam blocker plugins before the site went live.
+I just wanted to apologize for the complications with the comments over the last couple of days. domain data Seems we forgot to install the Spam blocker plugins before the site went live.
 The problem should be all fixed now and we welcome you comments with open arms!
 Sorry for any inconvenience, and we look forward to your feedback!

 More than half-way done!
 If you’ve liked what you’ve seen so far, make sure you join us at our FB fan page, or share this site to your friends via FB, Twitter, or e-mail!

 Some of you know that this story is based on a board game, appropriately called Belfort.
 It was designed by the co-writer of this comic book, and his partner Sen-Foong Lim.
 The story of how the game came to be (and the rest of their board game design adventures), can be found here.
 Jay will be doing an autograph signing at Connection Games & Comics this Saturday in Vancouver, and all of the info you will need for that can be found here.
 Come out and support Jay and the success of Belfort!